 See how easy it is?
 Now it’s your turn to find another way to get to 1.
 How many can you find?

 Don’t jump into a corner and avoid doing a jump from the middle of the board.
 (Starting from the middle of the board will almost guarantee you a dead end).

-It will take a little bit of muscle memory to learn the sequence, but with a little repetition, you’ll be able to get to one peg in no time.
+It will take a little bit of muscle memory to learn the sequence, but with a little repetition, you’ll be able to get to one peg in no time really fast.

 Want some more practice?
-You can pick up your very own hand-crafted peg game in our online store.
+Pick up your very own hand-crafted peg game in our online store.
 You can also download our games app to practice your peg gaming skills anytime you want, plus play other Cracker Barrel favorites.

 (Parents with kids — Did you know you can also make your own DIY version of the peg game at home for a fun, easy craft?)

 And if you’re hungry, come visit your local Cracker Barrel and challenge your table to a peg game tournament while we make you a great meal.